Neighbour Sum Patterns : Chessboards to Toroidal Worlds: A brief Digression some more Algebra.

 We wanted to get the integer $2$ as products of algebraic integers of the form

 where $\frac{a}{m}$ is the reduced form of $\frac{p}{2(n+1)}$ .
-Naturally, we hoped that if one of these algebraic integers involving primitive $m$-th root of unity appeared in the product, all of its conjugates would too.
-This is true in two-dimensions, but a counter-example in three dimensions is as follows:
+Naturally, we hoped that if one of these algebraic integers involving a primitive $m$-th root of unity appeared in the product, all of its conjugates would too.
+This is true in two dimensions, but a counter-example in three dimensions is as follows:

-So, to get a sufficient condition for the existence of a solution we calculated the product of the conjugates i.e. the usual field norm \cite{rotman2010advanced} of $\lambda_{a,m}$ say $g(m)$, which would be an integer.
+So, to get a sufficient condition for the existence of a solution we calculated the product of the conjugates i.e, the usual field norm \cite{rotman2010advanced} of $\lambda_{a,m}$ say $g(m)$, which would be an integer.
 If the product of some of these norms equals 2 and the total number of terms counting conjugates equals $d$, we get a solution.

 Motivated by this, let us formally define

 Observe that if we can write $ 2 $ as the product of $ g(m_i) $'s where each $ m_i \mid 2(n+1)$ and the ``total length" of the product is $d$, we will have a solution in $d$ dimensions,